Fundamental Business Concepts scope Bank reference data model.

 The association also identifies the Financial Institution’s legal entity and establishes the many-to-many relationship between the Organization and its Legal Entity.

-The Physical Address has [a] Country, a Geopolitical Entity, subtype of Location.
+The Physical Address has Country, a Geopolitical Entity, a subtype of Location.

-Discussion – do I really need all these entities?
+Discussion – Do I really need all these entities?

 The short answer is no. Scope only the directly required green entities for a project model.